lsils/date2020_experiments/README.md

 ### Final Remark

-Note that few changes have been made in `mockturtle` since the implementation of this work, thus slightly different results may be achieved.
-In order to obtain the same results, see pull request [#231](https://github.com/lsils/mockturtle/pull/231) and commit `510579a`
+Note that many changes have been made in `mockturtle` since the implementation of this work, thus different results may be achieved.
+In order to obtain the same results and have the code running, clone from the pull request [#231](https://github.com/lsils/mockturtle/pull/231) and commit `510579a`